Skip to main content

 Creating Shell projects for previously completed projects

-1. NTAP sends the following information about the project to Sage NF-OSI DCC:
+1. FUNDER sends the following information about the project to SAGE:

 1. Name of study